evacaribbean/Blog/README.md

 ## Color and Size in Geometrics

 This geometrics program is coded in one source file.
 Without zillions of classes though with many enought, it could have been good to divide them into a few more source files.
-But here I wanted to focus on constructors, public and not public classes, inheritance (extends) and overloading.
+But here I wanted to focus on constructors, public and not public classes, inheritance and overloading.

 I create a task, saying: